How to Get Your Finances Ready for Home Buying

 • If applicable, documentation for income from retirement, Social Security, alimony, child support, etc.

-Locating and organizing these documents as early as possible can help the process run more smoothly and get your information verified faster.
+Locating and organizing these documents as early as possible can help the loan approval process run more smoothly because your information can be verified more quickly.

 Are you ready to find your dream home?